Christine Izquierdo, Psy.D.

 Mental, physical, and social wellness weren’t always core values of mine.
 I lived a significant portion of my life stuck in anxiety, unhealthy relationships, and chronic health issues.
 It took a deep desire to live my fullest life in order to change.
 I have devoted much of my adult life to understanding the connections between mind and body through my personal therapy, meditative and self-compassion practices, and specialized clinical training and education.

-I am a licensed clinical psychologist specializing in working with teens and adults.
-My clients tend to be challenged by life stressors such as work or school demands, navigating relationships, and managing difficult emotions.
-They experience anxiety and stress as a result, and seek to learn the tools and skills needed to empower their best self and cope more successfully.
-My expertise is focused on improving self-esteem, emotional well-being, productivity, relationships, and excitement for life.
+I am the Owner and Chief Psychologist of Straight Up Treatment.
+I still currently work with clients on an individual basis and lead our Quick Results Anxiety Management Program.
+Clients that I usually work with tend to be challenged by various stressors such as family conflict, parenting, burnout, work or school demands, relationships, and managing difficult emotions.
+Which can trigger symptoms of anxiety, insomnia, OCD, depression, and/or health problems.
+I tend to be a good fit for clients that want to learn the tools and skills needed to empower their best self and cope more effectively.
+My clinical approach is focused on improving self-esteem, emotional well-being, productivity, relationships, and excitement for life.
 I am wholeheartedly committed to helping my clients learn to live a life filled with courage, passion, and personal meaning.

 I have an in depth awareness of how stress and anxiety can hinder self-esteem, productivity, achievement, relationships, and feeling fulfilled in life.
 I use evidence-based strategies that help clients learn how to take action in their lives in order to achieve the outcomes they are looking for.